Dressing warm in the arctic is a must

 Our guests come from all over the world; many have never seen snow before.
+This is why we share this page about how to dress in the cold.
 We will try our best to explain below how to dress in cold weather and give you some tips for survival in the cold!

 Firstly have a look at our packing list for our suggestions on what to bring…